5 How To Stay Healthy At Christmas (And Still Enjoy Yourself!)

 We’ve got five simple ways for you to boost your health without missing out on the festivities.

-1. Limit your portion size
+Limit your portion size

-2. Swap your usual tipple
+Swap your usual tipple

-Everyone knows that the festive period involves more alcohol that any other time of the year.
+Everyone knows that the festive period involves more alcohol than any other time of the year.
 If avoiding the booze all month despite an influx of gatherings and invitations doesn’t appeal to you, choosing a healthier tipple can minimise the impact on your fitness plans.
 Swap your usual drink of choice from a low beer option, a small glass of wine, or a spirit paired with soda water.

-4. Make exercise part of your plans
+Make exercise part of your plans

 In winter the mercury might be plunging but that doesn’t mean you should be forgoing your exercise plans.
 You can head to the gym for a quick workout before the New Year’s resolution influx or even make it part of your festive plans.
 From taking part in a sponsored charity run – as Santa of course – to simply strolling around the streets to take in the festive decorations, getting active doesn’t have to be dull over Christmas.

-5. Focus on fun not food
+Focus on fun not food

 So many Christmas activities revolve around food and drink but there’s plenty that simply focuses on fun.
 You could book tickets to enjoy a local pantomime in your area or trim the tree – not all of the festive traditions mean upping the calories, so you don’t have to worry about missing out.